boostcon/cppnow_code_of_conduct/staff_procedure_for_incident_handling.md

 - The circumstances surrounding the incident.

-4. **Report the details to the Code of Conduct conference staff.** The information recorded should be sent to %%COC-STAFF-FIRST-NAMES%%, preferably by email.
+4. **Report the details to the Code of Conduct conference staff.** The information recorded should be sent to %%COC_STAFF_FIRST_NAMES%%, preferably by email.

 5. **Make an initial response to the incident.** Depending on the